ravgeetdhillon/notion-feeder/README.md

    ```
     > To find your database id, visit your database on Notion.
 You'll get a URL like this: https://www.notion.so/{workspace_name}/{database_id}?v={view_id}.

+5. Delete the [release workflow file](.github/workflows/release.yml) as it is only required in the original repository.

 That's it.
 Now every day, your feed will be updated at 12:30 UTC.
 You can change the time at which the script runs from [here](.github/workflows/main.yml#L5).

 ***